Nonlinear Fore(Back)casting and Innovation Filtering for Causal-Noncausal VAR Models: Mixed Causal-Noncausal Processes

 \subsection{The Model}

 \nin The multivariate causal-noncausal VAR(p), referred to as the mixed VAR process henceforth, is defined by:

-where $Y_t$ is a vector of size $m$, $\Phi_j, \, j=1,...,p$ are matrices of autoregressive coefficients of dimension $m \times m$ and $(\varepsilon_t)$ is a sequence of errors, which are serially independent, identically distributed (i.i.d.) random vectors of dimension $m$ with mean zero and finite variance-covariance matrix $\Sigma$.
-Errors $(\varepsilon_t)$ are assumed to have a non-Gaussian distribution.
-Since $(\varepsilon_t)$ is not assumed independent of past $Y$'s, this error process cannot be interpreted as an innovation process.
+where $Y_t$ is a vector of size $m$, $\Phi_j, \, j=1,...,p$, are matrices of autoregressive coefficients of dimension $m \times m$ and $(\varepsilon_t)$ is a sequence of errors, which are serially i.i.d. random vectors of dimension $m$ with mean zero, and common joint density $g$.
+The errors $(\varepsilon_t)$ are assumed to have a non-Gaussian distribution and are not assumed independent of past $Y$'s.
+This implies that $(\varepsilon_t)$ cannot be interpreted as the (causal) innovations.

-We assume that the roots of the characteristic equation of the autoregressive polynomial matrix $det(Id - \Phi_1 \lambda - \cdots \Phi_p \lambda^p) = 0$ are of modulus either strictly greater, or strictly less than one, i.e. are either outside, or inside the unit circle.
-Then, there exists a unique strictly stationary solution to the VAR model (2.1).

-The strictly stationary solution $(Y_t)$ to model (2.1) can be written as a two-sided moving average in errors $\varepsilon_t$:
+For the existence of a unique strictly stationary solution to the VAR model (2.1), we assume that the roots of the characteristic equation of the autoregressive polynomial matrix $det(Id - \Phi_1 \lambda - \cdots \Phi_p \lambda^p) = 0$ are of modulus either strictly greater, or strictly smaller than one, i.e. are either outside, or inside the unit circle, and that the joint density $g$ has a uniform tail index $\alpha$.
+The strictly stationary solution $(Y_t)$ to model (2.1) can be written as an infinite two-sided moving average (MA($\infty$)) in errors $\varepsilon_t$: